Wal8800/wal8800.github.io/docs/_posts/2023-05-27-how-to-write-plain-code.markdown

     return False
 ```

 The if else structure is unnecessary since we can use the if statement condition as the return value.
-This simplifies the whole function and it's very clear how the return value of this function is determined.
+This simplifies the whole function and it's clear how the return value of this function is determined.

 ```python
 def is_bad_fruit(fruit) -> bool: